john-ee/Slideshow-Generator-App/README.md

 ```

 ## Potential Issues
-* No cleanup job is configured in the Docker container
-** I set a cron job on my NAS to clean it up
+* No cleanup job is configured in the Docker container.
+I set a cron job on my NAS to clean it up

 ## Screenshot
 TODO